Ochirbatyn Dashbalbar: Political career

 After the fall of the Soviet Union in 1990, the influence of the free market reforms in Mongolia resulted in a combination of social poverty and political corruption within the country.
-Dashbalbar seems, before this point, to have been uninterested in politics, but during the first years of post-Soviet rule, he became more and more dissatisfied with the behavior of politicians, who he believed were misleading the electorate and acting primarily in their own interests, rather than in the interests of the people.
+Dashbalbar seems, before this point, to have been uninterested in politics, but during the first years of post-Soviet rule, he became more and more dissatisfied with the behavior of politicians, who he believed were misleading the electorate and acting primarily in their own interest, rather than in the interest of the people.

-Having been elected to the State Great Khural in the first democratic elections, held in June 1992, as a representative of the Traditional United Conservative Party, Dashbalbar, already a popular literary figure, quickly became a popular politician.
+Having been elected to the State Great Khural, the parliament of Mongolia, in the first democratic elections, held in June 1992, as a representative of the Traditional United Conservative Party, Dashbalbar, already a popular literary figure, quickly became a popular politician.
 However, his popularity rendered him vulnerable to outside forces, in particular in the chaos surrounding the fall 1998 murder of the democratic leader Sanjaasürengiin Zorig, for which some people believed him directly responsible.

 Indeed, throughout his time in politics, Dashbalbar was the subject of numerous accusations and insinuations, all of which proved groundless.
 There were subtle insinuations from certain political groups opposed to Dashbalbar that he might somehow have been involved in Zorig’s murder, and one cynical journalist sought to accuse him of sexual harassment, admitting only later that she had made this accusation so as to increase sales of her newspaper, which indeed was sold out and reprinted that same day.
 However, the vast popular support which his personal integrity, his lack of ostentation, and his stand against corruption gained him meant that he became gradually more and more vulnerable to such attacks.

+Dashbalbar founded the Mongolian Tradition and Justice Party in February 1999.
+Following his death, the leadership of the party was assumed by his aide, Gantomoriin Galina, Dashbalbar's former aide.